Amazing Video Simulates Flyby Of Mars Using Footage From MRO’s HiRISE Camera

 — HiRISE Bot (@HiRISEBot) June 16, 2018

-“‘Chaos’ is a term used for regions of Mars with distinctive areas of broken terrain,” NASA explained a while back, when the 2001 Mars Odyssey spacecraft beamed back some interesting footage of Gorgonum Chaos.
+“‘Chaos’ is a term used for regions of Mars with distinctive areas of broken terrain,” NASA explained a while back when the 2001 Mars Odyssey spacecraft beamed back some interesting footage of Gorgonum Chaos.

 “As it turns out this is indeed a fitting name for this region of Mars because it contains a high density of gullies that ‘snake’ their way down the walls of the troughs located in this region of chaos,” noted the space agency at the time.